opentransact/opentransact/opentransact.md

 ### Asset Service

-An Asset Service is a service maintained by an organization to manage accounts of one assets.
+An Asset Service is a service maintained by an organization to manage accounts of one asset.
 For money and other financial assets the Asset Service would normally be run by a Financial Service Provider of some type.
 However there are many types of assets that could be offered by non financial services.

 ### Transaction URL

 Each Asset Service has a unique transaction URL.
-This allows us a  don't need to get into details in our standard about application specific details like currency, card type, size, color etc.
+There is no need to get into details in the standard about application specific details like currency, card type, size, color etc.

 This transaction URL would follow basic REST practices.

 - A transaction URL should be a simple clean URL like http://eepay.com/transactions.
-- A POST to the URL is used for creating a transaction transfering value.
+- A POST to the URL is used for creating a transaction transferring value.
 - A GET to the URL from a normal html web browser should present a human readable description of the asset.
 - A GET to the URL from a normal web browser with specific parameters becomes a payment request that the user can authorize.
-- A GET to the URL in a machine readable form such as json returns meta data about the asset an optionally a list of transactions that the current user is allowed to see.
+- A GET to the URL in a machine readable form such as json returns meta data about the asset and optionally a list of transactions that the current user is allowed to see.
 - Each transaction has a unique URL eg. http://epay.com/transactions/aaf4c61ddcc5e8a2dabede0f3b482cd9aea9434d.

 ### Example of Asset Services

-Lets say it's an imaginary electronic currency eepay.com they only offer one asset type, their currency.
+Lets say it's an imaginary electronic currency asset provider eepay.com they only offer one asset type, their currency.
 So they would only have one transaction url:

 * http://eepay.com/transactions

-If it offered multiple currencies it should have a url for each currency as they are really separate asset types:
+If the asset provider offered multiple currencies it should have a url for each currency as they are really separate asset types:

 * http://eepay.com/transactions/usd
 * http://eepay.com/transactions/euro